New Zealand fur seals are making frequent appearances along our coast, as weaned pups ‘find their flippers’.

 “Although generally quite docile, if they feel under threat, fur seals can become aggressive, especially when people come between them and the sea.
 So keep a respectful space between you and them, and don’t touch them, as you can pick up diseases from seals,” warns Mr Bridson.

 With their valuable and attractive pelts, and as a rich source of protein, New Zealand fur seals were once hunted to near extinction, first by Maori and then later by European sealers.
 In 1894, they became fully protected under the law.
 It is an offence to interfere or harm them in any way.

 Since becoming protected, the number of New Zealand fur seals has steadily increased and is now at 15% of what it would have originally been before human contact.

-New Zealand fur seals are no longer considered to be in decline, and are not actively managed by the Department of Conservation.
-The Department maintains a ‘hands off’ policy regarding New Zealand fur seals, unless the seals are under direct threat from dogs.
+New Zealand fur seals are no longer considered to be in decline.
+DOC does not actively manage New Zealand fur seals and maintains a ‘hands off’ policy, unless the seals are under direct threat from dogs.

-If you consider a seal to be under direct threat from a dog, please contact the Department of Conservation on 0800DOCHOT (0800 362 468).
+If a member of the public considers a seal to be under direct threat from a dog, please contact DOC on 0800DOCHOT (0800 362 468).